fadion/ValidatorAssistant/README.md

 }
 ```

-The only convention is that method names should be camelCase, with a "custom" prefix and the first character of the rule name in uppercase.
-For example, "my_rule" should be written as "customMy_rule".
+The only convention is that method names should begin with a "custom" prefix and the rule name in camelCase.
+For example, "my_rule" should be written as "customMyRule()".

 ## Integrating Fadion/Rule